-If you receive Error 0x800700DF, The file size exceeds the limit allowed and cannot be saved error when copying or moving files, on your Windows PC, to another drive or external device, here are some solutions that may help you fix the issue.
+If you receive Error 0x800700DF, The file size exceeds the limit allowed and cannot be saved error when copying or moving files, on your Windows 11 or Windows 10 PC, to another drive or external device, here are some solutions that may help you fix the issue.

 Error 0x800700DF, The file size exceeds the limit allowed and cannot be saved

 Even if you have more than the required space on the destination drive, you may receive this error.
 Here’s what you can do in such situations.

 1] Check Registry setting